-The Analytics Program is a full-time, one-year Master’s program that resides at USF’s downtown San Francisco campus, less than four miles from the USF main campus.
-The program is designed for students with a strong background in math, computer science, engineering or economics who seek the specific techniques and tools involved in analytics — and the business skills to apply this knowledge effectively and strategically.
+The Master of Science in Analytics (MSAN) is a full-time, one-year master’s program housed at USF’s downtown San Francisco campus.
+The program features a modern, open-source-focused curriculum for students who seek the technical expertise required to become data scientists and analysts, and the business skills to apply this knowledge effectively and strategically.

 What Faculty and Alumni Say